Letters patent (United Kingdom): HM Government

-Lords Commissioners of the Treasury: The Lords Commissioners of Her Majesty's Treasury are nowadays appointed through letters patent as a group, with the first person named within the patent being the First Lord of the Treasury, and the second being the Second Lord of the Treasury; the rest of the persons named assume office as junior Lords.
+Lords Commissioners of the Treasury: The Lords Commissioners of His Majesty's Treasury are nowadays appointed through letters patent as a group, with the first person named within the patent being the First Lord of the Treasury, and the second being the Second Lord of the Treasury; the rest of the persons named assume office as junior Lords.
 There used to be different patents for the First, Second and Junior Lords of the Treasury.